-In here the benefits include the fact that clients will be protected from sub standard jobs and services from unknown contrators and personel; This has been a common outcry from the general public to WARMA.
-Further, boreholes will be standardised, drilled and constructed according to best pratices for a good value to the client.
+In here the benefits include the fact that clients will be protected from sub-standard jobs and services from unknown contractors and personel; this has been a common outcry from the general public to WARMA.
+Further, boreholes will be standardised, drilled and constructed according to best practices for a good value to the client.
 Enough information will also be collected and borehole owners consulted before further drilling can take place to assess impacts in the area.

 The regulations for groundwater and boreholes do not only end at the aspects of boreholes but are also aimed to regulate groundwater de-watering that is normally associated with mining operations.
 This implies that mining firms need to obtain licences for conducting dewatering.
 Borehole drillers and constructors involved in borehole works are also subjected to the regulation.
 Safeguarding of Headwater (River sources) and Groundwater recharge areas are also among aspects that come along with the introduction of the SIs an issue that stakeholders have stressed from time to time in order to keep the rivers flowing.